hyperlane-xyz/hyperlane-explorer/README.md

-# Abacus Nft Example App
+# Abacus Explorer App

-A cross-chain NFT app built on Abacus.
+A multi-chain explorer app for the Abacus protocol and network.

 ## Setup